 A surety bond is a contract that ensures a project will be completed in the event the contractor goes into default.
 Also known as an obligee, a project owner hires a contractor to complete a project.
-Once the contractor is hired, he or she will then obtain a bond from a surety company in San Diego.
-The surety company is then obligated to either find another contractor to finish the job or compensate the project owner for any incurred financial losses.
+Once the contractor is hired, he or she will then obtain a bond from a surety agency in San Diego.
+The surety agency is then obligated to either find another contractor to finish the job or compensate the project owner for any incurred financial losses.

 Types of Surety Bonds

 There are nine different types of surety bonds.
 Some examples include commercial surety bonds, contract surety bonds, public official bonds, license and permit bonds, court bonds, fidelity bonds, penal bonds, business service bonds and miscellaneous bonds.
 The most widely used, especially in the construction industry, are contractual surety bonds.
 These bonds can be split up into the following categories:

 - Bid Bonds – These guarantee that the contractor will form an official contract if he or she wins the bid.

 - Payment Bonds – These guarantee that a contractor will pay for any services he or she needs during the project, including subcontractors and materials.